gitlabhq/gitlabhq/doc/gitlab-geo/source-database.md

-# GitLab Geo database replication for Omnibus installations
+# GitLab Geo database replication for Source installations

-For installations from source, go to [source database replication](source-database.md).

 This document describes the minimal steps you have to take in order to replicate your GitLab database into another server.
 You may have to change